react-native-sensors/react-native-sensors/docs/API.md

 );
 ```

+Please note that this sensor has no option to set the update rate.

 ## setUpdateIntervalForType(type: string, interval: number)

 As the sensors are global we can only set the rate in which the hardware is read globally.